United Left of the Balearic Islands

 United Left of the Balearic Islands (Esquerra Unida de les Illes Balears, EUIB) is the Balearic federation of the Spanish left wing political and social movement United Left.
 Juan José Martínez Riera is the current General Coordinator.
 The Communist Party of the Balearic Islands (PCIB-PCE, Balearic federation of PCE) is the major member of the coalition.

 Organization

-EUIB has a structure distributed by islands, although the "island groups" don't have a separate legal personality.
+EUIB has local chapters for each island, although these are not legally separate.
 The most important are those of Majorca (United Left of Majorca) and Menorca (Left of Menorca).